lovell/sharp/docs/api-output.md

 -   `data` is the output image data.
 -   `info` contains the output image `format`, `size` (bytes), `width`, `height`, `channels` and `premultiplied` (indicating if premultiplication was used).
+    When using a crop strategy also contains `cropOffsetLeft` and `cropOffsetTop`.

-    A Promise is returned when `callback` is not provided.
+A `Promise` is returned when `callback` is not provided.

 **Parameters**